 If you need your hands free, or use the phone frequently, invest in a headset

-Finally, try to take breaks every 30 mins to an hour.
+Finally, try to take breaks every 15-30 minutes.
+Standing up every 15 minutes and stretching your body forwards, backwards and side to side is proven to help reduce back pain.
 Even if you just get up to make a drink, or visit the loo, your body will thank you for a break from maintaining a static position and giving you a chance to loosen your muscles.